victorarias/klarna-sql-101/README.md

 # Binosaur SQL 101

 SQL is a programming language that allows you to query data at a database.
 Below you can find a description of its main parts with some examples.

-Assume you have the following two tables for the examples:
+Assume you have the following two tables that you want to query:

 #### table name: dinosaurs
 | id | name   | diet | country_id |